Latin Quarter (nightclub)

-Latin Quarter (also known later on as The LQ) was a nightclub in New York City.
+The Latin Quarter (also known later on as The LQ) was a nightclub in New York City.
 The club originally opened in 1942 and featured big-name acts.
 In recent years, it had been a focus of hip hop, reggaeton and salsa music.
 Its history is similar to that of its competitor, the Copacabana.

 Times Square location

 The club's original location near Times Square was at 200 West 48th Street on a trapezoidal lot between Broadway and Seventh Avenue.
 It opened as the Palais Royale in 1900, and Norman Bel Geddes had designed the interior.
 It was then occupied by the Cotton Club, which had left Harlem, from 1936 to 1940.

 Original Latin Quarter nightclub

 Concert promoter Lou Walters bought the Cotton Club and reopened it in 1942 as the Latin Quarter, with a French New Orleans theme.
 He was the father of television journalist, host and producer Barbara Walters.

 During Walters's tenure, the club featured big-name acts such as Frank Sinatra, Ella Fitzgerald, Patti Page, the Carter Family, Sophie Tucker, Mae West, Diahann Carroll, Milton Berle, The Andrews Sisters, Frankie Laine, Sunny Skylar, and Ted Lewis, along with chorus girls and a can can dance to conclude.

 US Army officers enjoy a night on the town at the Latin Quarter in New York City before they ship out during World War II.

 Walters left the business in the 1950s.
 Earl Wilson described the club under its new management in 1964 as "more expensive" than the Copacabana "but then the show's a bit bigger, nakeder and longer."

 In 1969, during a strike by the chorus girls, the club was padlocked for not paying rent.